thewca/wca-registration/README.md

 docker compose -f docker-compose.dev.yml up
 ```

+The frontend will then be running at http://localhost:3002/.

 ### Running tests

 If you are running tests for development purposes (ie you want to run them multiple times and check passes/fails), do the following: